-Ref: 0050 – for Outdoor Equipment, Snowsport and Driving
+Ref: 0050 – for Outdoor Equipment, Snowsport and Diving

 This moderation looks at examples of unit standards that you have assessed.
 We go through this process every quarter, across a selection of schools and providers.
 How often we will ask you to go through post-assessment moderation depends on your credit reporting activity, previous moderation outcomes, and the risk level of the unit standards you are assessing.

 We publish an annual moderation plan which outlines our moderation processes and moderation events.

 Getting assessment samples